-Application forms are provided in appendix 1.
+Application forms for Pilot Projects and Larger Research Projects are provided in appendix 1.
 Applications should include a completed application form, CVs of each investigator and budget breakdown.
 The budget breakdown should include a proposed breakdown of costs between the partner institutions, and should include all matching contributions to the project (personnel, equipment, consumables, etc).